Faylfire/fragment-enhanced-ai-assistant/README.md

 Issues and Bugs:
-7/30/2024 - Using Tailwind "tw-" prefix introduces issues with shadcn, removal restores expected behavior
+7/30/2024 - Using Tailwind "tw-" prefix introduces issues with shadcn, removal restores expected behavior 8/9/2024 - Scrolling/Panel dynamic length caused visual issues, solved with .no-scroll on the application body, all scrolling will be internal to the elements of the application.

+Components to be used:
+div contenteditable
+Hover Card
+Skeleton
+toast
+tooltip

+Components Added:
+Accordion

 ## React + TypeScript + Vite